WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Food/Drink in School

 The cafeteria and snack bar areas are designated as food areas.
 Snacks and drinks may be purchased from the snack machines before school, between classes, during lunch periods, cafeteria study halls and after school.
 When transporting food or drink from a food area, students must place those in a secured, closed container.
 Students may not consume food and/or drinks in the hallways, and food and drink in the classroom will be at the discretion of the classroom teacher.
 Students are held responsible for discarding their trash into the appropriate containers.
 Students consuming food and/or drink outside of approved areas are subject to disciplinary action.
 Any container will be confiscated by school personnel if it is believed to be in violation of school rules.
-Food purchased from an outside establishment will not be permitted in the Cafeteria.
+Food delivered from restaurants or delivery services are prohibited.
+Deliveries will be turned away at the door.
+On the occasion that parents/guardians need to drop off food for their student is allowed, however not for additional students or groups of students unless it is for a teacher approved function.
+Students should be aware that allowing food and drink during academic time is a privilege that can be revoked if

 Fund Raising